petergeoghegan/pg_hexedit/README.md

 1. In hexedit.cfg, check `export HEXEDITOR`, it needs to point to the `wxHexEditor` binary (created above)

+Note: The convenience scripts set `$HOME` to the current working directory so that wxHexEditor reads its settings from a convenience-script-generated .wxHexEditor config file rather than the true user-wide/system-wide config file.
+This is like an `.ini` file.
+This hack is currently broken on MacOS.
+The relation_hexedit script works, but not exactly as designed.
+For example, the optimal "Bytes per line limit" for pg_hexedit seems to be 32, but that's not the default.

+(When wxHexEditor is built on MacOS, it will look for the config file in /Library/Preferences or ~/Library/Preferences - not in the user's home directory.
+It's not clear how the hack that works on Linux can be adopted to MacOS.)

+Suggested partial workaround: comment out the `HOME=$(pwd)` line in the `__open_relation` file (which is used by relation_hexedit).
+This will at least allow you to start up pg_hexedit in a way that works with your system/user wide wxHexEditor config.

 ## Quickstart guide - Using the convenience scripts

 pg_hexedit and wxHexEditor can be invoked using convenience scripts that take